Want to automate your customer experience program?

 Ever wonder what customers are saying about you?
 Want to improve customer loyalty?
-Would glowing Yelp or Google reviews help you out?
-In a competitive marketplace where social media has given the customer voice center stage, it's critical to know exactly what your customers think.
+Would great online reviews help your business?
+In a competitive marketplace, it’s critical to know exactly what your customers think.
 Online customer satisfaction surveys give you the feedback you need to keep customers happy and turn them into advocates.

-From feedback on products and services to capturing your Net Promoter® Score (NPS), customer satisfaction surveys give you the insights you need to make better decisions.
-In fact, our study showed that businesses who measure customer satisfaction are a third more likely to describe themselves as “successful” than those who don’t.
+Customer satisfaction surveys give you the insights you need to make better decisions.
+In fact, we’ve found that businesses who measure customer satisfaction are 33% more likely to describe themselves as successful than those who don’t.